-I saw no ravens in my three years of river paddling and bird scouting in Florida, but once I started drawing Raven on paper, a large crow came to see me.
-Always chased by a noisy escort of mockingbirds and blue jays, Crow would perch on the turquoise-colored wood railing of my front porch to watch me draw.
+I saw no ravens in my three years of river paddling with alligators and birds in Florida, but once I made the decision to move to New Mexico, Raven came to see me in my tropical garden.
+Always chased by a noisy escort of mockingbirds and blue jays, Raven would perch on the turquoise-colored wood railing of my front porch to watch me draw.
 If he couldn’t find me, he would caw and dance on the little tin roof covering back stairs.
 I'd come out and he’d cock his head to get a good look.
 That bird never missed a day for weeks.

 A friend of mine who is a lay minister tells me that somewhere in the bible a visit from a raven can mean prosperity and the Medicine Wheel offers the same possibility.
 Here is a place for people to unbind themselves, to expand their hearing and seeing, both inward and outward, in the vast beauty of a limitless sky.

-For another glimpse of Raven, look at my Raven Telling Tales
+For another glimpse of Raven, look at Listening To Raven- Drawings,Myths & Realities

 This drawing is on 10" x 14" paper using pen, pencil, heart and mind.